USEPA/CMAQ/UTIL/inline_phot_preproc/README.md

 ##  Using the Utility.

 The utility is built and executed for each application because the RXNS_DATA_MODULE.F90 file can change between applications.
 It is a FORTRAN program so a FORTRAN compiler is needed.
-The bldrun script specifies what compiler to for running a Makefile configured for three options, the Intel (INTEL), Portland Group (PGF90), GCC gfortran (GFORT).
+The bldrun script specifies what compiler to use in a Makefile configured for three options, the Intel (INTEL), Portland Group (PGF90), GCC gfortran (GFORT).
 If a user wishes to use not another option, the Makefile has to be modified.

 To use the utility follow the below instructions.